-- Operating: 1/3 of each PSU grant is based on a three-year actual earnings performance relative to target earnings; - 2.
-Relative TSR: 1/3 of each PSU grant is based on total shareholder return ("TSR") relative to a defined peer group for the three-year period; and - 3.
+- Operating: 1/3 of each PSU grant is based on actual earnings performance relative to target earnings set annually each year for the three-year performance period; - 2.
+Relative TSR: 1⁄2 of each PSU grant is based on total shareholder return ("TSR") relative to a defined peer group for the three-year period; and - 3.
 Time-vesting: 1/3 of each PSU grant is time based.
 All awards fully vest at the end of the third year of the performance cycle.